wtliao/text2image/README.md

 ## Performance
-You will get the scores close to below after training under xe loss for xxxxx epochs:
+You will get the scores close to below after training under xe loss:

 ![results](./figures/results.png)